helrond/quon/tackles.md

 ---
 title: Tackles
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: A tackle occurs when a player takes an opposing player to the ground.
+expected_type: Integer
 ---

-a tackle occurs when a player takes an opposing player to the ground.

-## Expected Type

-*   Integer